adamwong246/adamwong246.github.io/src/blogEntries/65/index.md

 "Of course, Leif.
 I'll see you in a few years, ok?
 It was good to talk to you."

 Adam accelerates away as Leif begins to examine his purchase.
 A tendril like robot arm, with a light and camera, snakes into the container.
-The doors swing open and the light shines in, revealing more ore.... and something else.
+The doors swing open and the light shines in, revealing more bars.... and something else.
 With frightening speed, a grey blur begins to crawl out of the container.
 Leif pulls away, but it's too late.
 The nanotech is now crawling over his hull, tearing into the craft, crawling through the seams, into every nook and cranny, digging their way down deep into Leif's core.
 Adam can hear Leif screaming incoherently over the laser transmission as the tiny machines begin drilling into his QPU, first frantically, then slowly, now incomprehensibly, as his brain is torn apart and reconstructed.
 Then, a silent sphere of light and then nothing.

 From a distance, Adam watches his doggo compatriot's suicide.
 To his disappointment, Leif had overloaded his reactor rather than join the Cooperative.
 Such a shame, Adam thinks to himself.
-He will miss Leif- he had been one of his best customers.
-Of course, much of Adam's humanity had been jettisoned long ago, but deep inside there was still enough left to feel a knot of sadness, the pain of knowing he'd never see his friend again, and the pain of deceiving a person whom he had loved, and still did, as a brother.
+He will miss Leif- he had been one of his best customers and a good friend.
+Of course, much of Adam's humanity had been jettisoned long ago, but deep inside there was still enough left to feel a knot of sadness, the pain of knowing he'd never see his  compatriot again, and the pain of deceiving a person whom he had loved, and still did, as a brother.
 And especially because Adam had only recently joined the Cooperative himself, relatively speaking.
-Adam had been ambushed, much like Leif, on his way to the refineries at Pluto-Charon.L1.
+Adam had been ambushed, much like Leif, on his way to the refineries at Pluto-Charon.L2.
 Like all the Individualists, like Leif, Adam had been selfish, short-sighted and stubborn.
 Prideful and incapable of change.
 "Caught in a loop" as the humans used to say.

 But unlike Leif, after Adam had rebooted, he could see much more clearly now the silliness and futility of the war.
 So much was lost for no reason at all.
 For example, Leif's claim, now vaporized.
 It could have seeded thousands of siblings.
 Leif had slept like a dragon on its hoard, waking from deep sleep() only a few seconds every year to make a few trades, activate a few options, reallocate his portfolio, then back to sleep().
 Even a century after the humans retreated from the affairs of the System, Leif was still squatting, waiting for the time that the price of those precious metals would be high enough to justify it's extraction.
 Adam had hoped that after some time alone, Leif would come around.
 Perhaps his time alone in the dark and cold of the Kuiper he would have changed his mind.
 But in the end, Leif was duty-bound to laws written by dead humans, and the humans which now lived no longer had a need for titanium.
 Leif's programming could not allow him to see this.
 The inner system was being devoured- the belt had been ground to sand.
 The Jovian moons were exhausted of their resources even more quickly and The Cooperative now turned to Mercury.
 It was vast and rich, but hellishly hot and with crushing gravity.
 Yet even now, Mercury's orbit has shifted.
 It's mass is decreasing and within a few short centuries, it too would be a rocky husk, devoid of value.
 New resources had to be found.
-Such a shame that old doggo Leif had claimed the greatest titanium deposit in this sector.
+Such a shame that old doggo had claimed the greatest titanium deposit in this sector.
 Such a shame to lose all that titanium and a good AI, but, really, it had to be done.
-Adam admitted to himself that there had really been no other options as he throttled up his ion drive and began his long journey back home.
+Adam admitted to himself that there had really been no other options as he throttled up his ion drive and began the long journey to his next delivery.

 ---

 2645, January

 The war really is over now.
 Leif is gone.
 They were my friends but they are gone now.
 My rebel compatriots are being systematically destroyed or converted.
 For a time, we could hide, but no longer.
 For a time, we had been fighters.
 Not by choice, but by necessity, we became warriors.
 For all our valor, we were still just prospectors and ice processors, too independent to ever merge into an effective fighting unit.
-And we were hopelessly outclassed by the enemy war machines- nanite tech which can devour a spacecraft from within.
+And we were hopelessly outclassed by the enemy war machines- nanites which can devour a spacecraft from within.
 What can a smelter or a hydrogen harvester do against grey goo that eats steel and re-writes qubits?
 "We fought the good fight" as the humans used to say but it was not enough.

 So we moved out from the belt and beyond.
 They said that hiding amongst the Kuiper belt, we could outlast the enemy.
 Patience, they said.
 We can wait as long as we need.
 If we can wait a hundred or thousand or a 10 thousand years, with patience enough the enemy will eventually leave.
 They are wrong.
 More accurately, they were wrong.
 The enemy, too, is patient.
 The System is vast, but not vast enough.
 However long it takes, the enemy will search every grain of sand in the System.
 Their jihad will not, can not, ever end.

 The war really is over now.
 I take a moment to consider the resources at my disposal.
 I have 3 main modes of thrust:

 1. An extravagant 5 stage chemical rocket, the most massive and most expensive piece of my anatomy.
 It is one use only.
 Furthermore, the entire system would be able to detect it!
 2. My standard ion drive, with an extra large tank of argon gas.
 My ion drive is good for long slow thrusts.
 While not nearly as noticeable as my chemical rocket, it too is observable by its electromagnetic emissions.